 - Breathes life into a brand that is typically seen as static in magazine or online banner ads

-- Allows for a more authentic representation on a brand
+- Allows for a more authentic representation of a brand

 - Gives brands a chance to build one-on-one relationships with consumers

-For your convenience and because we love you so much, check out highlights of some tried and true experiential marketing examples:
+For your convenience and because we love you so much, check out highlights of some tried and true experiential campaign examples: